-What Is A Body Lift
+What Is A Body Lift?

-A body lift is a similar concept to a facelift, which smoothes and tightens the skin and underlying tissues and removes unwanted pockets of fat to eliminate loose skin.
+A body lift is a similar concept to a facelift, which smooths and tightens skin and underlying tissues, and removes unwanted pockets of fat to eliminate loose skin.
 However, the most common reason for a body lift is not aging, but rather skin that cannot conform to body contours because of lost or poor elasticity after weight loss, liposuction or other body-shape changes.
 And while a facelift may redistribute fat, a body lift will more likely remove it in conjunction with liposuction or excision (cutting the fat out).

 A body lift can address stretch marks, if the skin that is to be excised contains them, and cellulite.
 Stretch marks are the precursor to truly sagging skin, which can only be addressed with body lift surgery.
-“But for most patients, stretch marks are only one part of the picture.
+But for most patients, stretch marks are only one part of the picture.

 Cellulite is actually a skin issue, not a fat issue.
-The tethering bands of connective tissue are responsible for the orange-peel look because it’s the part of the skin that’s allowing the fatty layer beneath to bulge through.
-Since women experience cellulite significantly more than men, most doctors believe estrogen plays a role in its development.
-“Some patients think they have cellulite, but if you lift the skin and it goes away, that pitting may be a manifestation of skin laxity.
-In this case, a body lift can help to make the skin smoother,” says Dr. Felmont Eaves.
+The tethering bands of connective tissue are responsible for the orange-peel look because it’s the part of the skin that allows the fatty layer beneath to bulge through.
+Because women experience cellulite significantly more than men, most doctors believe estrogen plays a role in its development.
+Some patients think they have cellulite, but if you lift the skin and it goes away, that pitting may be a manifestation of skin laxity.
+In this case, a body lift can help make the skin smoother.